Summer Research Institute (SRI)

 SRI General Information

-Prior to the Institute, each participant obtains a NDACAN dataset and begins a secondary analysis project on an NDACAN dataset.
+Prior to the Institute, each participant obtains a NDACAN dataset and begins a secondary analysis project.
 During the Institute, participants work with the NDACAN staff as well as with computing and statistical consultants to refine their analysis plans and resolve technical problems.
-During the week there is one presentation on research methodology, statistics, secondary analysis, or data management, but the Institute consists primarily of unstructured, self-guided computing sessions for hands-on work with the datasets.
-Analysis support is provided by the NDACAN staff and members of the Cornell faculty.
-Participants do brief presentations of their current research with Archive data and receive feedback from the other participants.
+During the week there is one or more presentations on research methodology, statistics, or a data project of general interest, but the Institute consists primarily of unstructured, self-guided computing sessions when participants work with the datasets.
+Analysis support is provided by the NDACAN staff and members of the Cornell staff or faculty.
+Participants do brief presentations of their current research project and receive feedback from the other participants.
 The expectation is that each participant's work will result in a conference paper, journal article, or other publication.

-An announcement regarding the Summer Research Institute is e-mailed annually in late summer, after which the downloadable application for the Institute is made available on-line.
+NDACAN e-mails an announcement for the Summer Research Institute to the NDACAN mailing list several months before the Institute and then makes a downloadable application available on this website.
 To receive this and other announcements, please join our mailing list.

 Please direct correspondence regarding the Institute to NDACAN@cornell.edu.